AngeliqueMarachev/web_project_4/README.md

-# Project 4: Around The U.S. Part 2
+# Project 4: Around The U.S. Part 3

 ### Overview
-Continuing to develop the project by adding form validatio  and including two new functions to remove the popup:
+Continuing to develop the project by adding form validation and including two new functions to remove the popup:
 1. an escape key function
 2. a click function